 - a.
-For the purposes of this Special Airworthiness Certificate and Operating Limitations, the Cobra Unmanned Aircraft System (UAS), owned and operated by Raytheon, is considered to be an integrated system.
-This integrated system is composed of the Cobra aircraft, S/N 010 unmanned aircraft (UA) pilot(s), UA control station(s) (fixed or mobile), telemetry, navigation and communications equipment to include ground and airborne equipment that is used for control of the Cobra UA.
+For the purposes of this Special Airworthiness Certificate and Operating Limitations, the Cobra Unmanned Aircraft System (UAS), owned and operated by Raytheon, is considered to be an integrated system that is composed of the Cobra aircraft, S/N 005, unmanned aircraft (UA) pilot(s), UA control station(s) (fixed or mobile), telemetry, navigation and communications equipment to include ground and airborne equipment that is used for control of the Cobra UA.
 The ground equipment used for communication with the chase aircraft and Air Traffic Control during UAS operations is considered part of the UAS. - b.
 Unless otherwise specified in this document, the UA Pilot-in-Command (PIC) and Raytheon shall comply with all applicable sections and parts of 14 CFR including, but not limited to, parts 61 and 91.
-Alternative methods of compliance with specific regulations shall be annotated in this document as required.

 - c.
-No person may operate this UA for other than the purpose of Research and Development, Market Survey and/or Crew Training, to accomplish the flight operations outlined in Raytheon Program Letter dated March 17, 2008, which describes compliance with § 21.193(d), and has been made available to the pilot in command of the UA.
+No person may operate this UA for other than the purpose of Research and Development, Market Survey and/or Crew Training, to accomplish the flight operations outlined in Raytheon Program Letter dated February 21, 2007 which describes compliance with § 21.193(d), and has been made available to the pilot in command of the UA.
 In addition, this UA must be operated in accordance with applicable air traffic and general operating rules of part 91, and all additional limitations herein prescribed under the provisions of § 91.319(e). - d.
-When changing between operating purposes of a multiple-purpose certificate, the operator must determine that the aircraft is in a condition for safe operation and appropriate for the purpose intended.
-A record entry will be made by an appropriately rated person to document that finding in the aircraft logbook. - e.
-The UA PIC must determine that the UA is in a condition for safe operation and in a configuration appropriate for the purpose of the intended flight. - f.
-No person may operate this UA to carry property for compensation or hire. - g.
-This UA must be marked with its U.S. Registration number in accordance with 14 CFR part 45 or exemption thereto. - h.
-This UA must display the word "EXPERIMENTAL" in accordance with § 45.23(b) or exemption thereto. - i.
-Prior to conducting initial Cobra flight operations, Raytheon must forward a copy of the Cobra Program Letter, and signed and dated copies of the FAA Form 8130-7, Special Airworthiness Certificate, and Operating Limitations to the following FAA personnel.
-The preferred method is to scan the documents after signature and send via email: - 1) Debra Trindle, FAA Air Traffic Representative, Luke and Davis-Monthan Air Force Base, AZ, (623) 856-9596, email: debra.trindle@faa.gov. - 2) Roger Trevino, System Support Specialist, FAA Central Service Area, System Support Group, AJO2-C2, email: roger.trevino@faa.gov, fax: 817-222-5547. - 3) Richard Posey, Aviation Safety Inspector, Production and Airworthiness Division, AIR-200, richard.posey@faa.gov, (202) 267-9538. - j.
+The UA PIC must determine that the UA is in a condition for safe operation and in a configuration appropriate for the purpose of the intended flight. - e.
+No person may operate this UA to carry property for compensation or hire. - f.
+This UA must be marked with its U.S. Registration number in accordance with 14 CFR part 45 or exemption thereto. - g.
+This UA must display the word "EXPERIMENTAL" in accordance with § 45.23(b) or exemption thereto. - h.
+Prior to conducting initial Cobra flight operations, Raytheon must forward a copy of the Cobra Program Letter, Special Airworthiness Certificate, and Operating Limitations to: - 1) Debra Trindle FAA Air Traffic Representative, Luke and Davis-Monthan Air Force Base, AZ, (623) 856-9596, FAX: (623) 856-8339, email, debra.trindle@luke.af.mil. - 2) Roger Trevino, Airspace Specialist, FAA Central Enroute Service Area, Operations Branch, AJO-2C2, roger.trevino@faa.gov, FAX: 817-222-5547. - i.
 Section 47.45 requires that the FAA Aircraft Registry must be notified within 30 days of any change in the aircraft registrant's address.
 Such notification is to be made by submitting AC Form 8050-1 to AFS-750 in Oklahoma City, Oklahoma. - 2.
-PROGRAM LETTER: The Raytheon Program Letter dated March 17, 2008, shall be used as a basis for the determination of the operating limitations prescribed in this document.
+PROGRAM LETTER: The Raytheon Program Letter, dated February 21, 2007, shall be used as a basis for the determination of the operating limitations prescribed in this document.
 All flight operations must be conducted in accordance with the provisions of this document.